hm-lang/core/proposals/README.md

 ## sets

-TODO: if we rename map -> store, should we rename set -> bag or something else?  set is usually overloaded with setting something, although that's mostly obviated by the `x(New X: int)` syntax.

 A set contains some elements, and makes checking for the existence of an element within fast, i.e., O(1).
 Like with store IDs, the set's element type must satisfy certain properties (e.g., integer/string-like).
 The syntax to define a set is `VariableName: set elementType`